-How to Save on Medical & Dental Treatment Costs With or Without Insurance
+How to Save on Dental Treatment Costs With or Without Insurance

 HSA or FSA?

 The main thing to remember is that both FSAs and HSAs allow you to stock away pretax dollars for any medical expenses.
-That’s a good thing for you whether or not you regularly see the doctor or dentist.
-By automatically putting money into either your FSA or HSA, you get to build up your savings AND reduce your taxable income.
+By automatically putting money into either your FSA or HSA, you save by reducing your taxable income.

 To be eligible for an HSA, you must sign up with a high-deductible plan.
-You’ll get to use your HSA funds for any medical expenses (or you’ll have to pay a fee for a non-medical expense), and you’ll never lose your money even if you’re no longer contributing to the account.
-Sometimes, your employer will incentivize you to open an HSA account by contributing to it too.
+You can use your HSA funds for any medical expenses (or pay a fee for a non-medical expense), and you’ll never lose your money even if you’re no longer contributing to the account.
+Sometimes, your employer will incentivize you to open an HSA account by contributing to it, too.

-FSAs are affiliated with an even higher-costing health plan, one with a higher premium and lower deductible than an HSA.
-You can’t contribute as much money into the FSA account as you can with an HSA, and the money does not roll over year to year.
+FSAs are affiliated with higher premiums and lower deductibles than HSAs.
+You can’t contribute as much money into the FSA account as you can with an HSA, and while portions of an FSA may roll over, some will not.
 So unlike an HSA, you need to maximize the money you have in the account before it expires!
-An FSA is a great choice for people who have a clearer understanding of how much money to set aside every year for their medical expenses.
+When you have a good idea of how much money to set aside every year for medical expenses, an FSA is a good choice.
 Some employers offer a limited purpose FSA when they don’t offer dental or vision insurance as a way to help their employees save a little money.

-So, bottom line?
-An HSA offers more flexibility in that you never lose your money and can contribute more into it.
-An FSA is geared toward those who know exactly how much they want to put in and does expire every year.
+In short—an HSA offers more flexibility in that you never lose your money and can contribute more into it.
+An FSA is geared toward those who know more precisely how much they want to put in since only a portion will roll over every year.
 Both HSAs and FSAs are accessed with a debit card and offer pretax savings.

 Need dental treatment, but don’t have dental insurance?
-The Smile Generation, in fact, offers two budget-friendly options that can help you save on dental treatments you need even if you don’t have dental insurance.
+The Smile Generation actually offers two budget-friendly options that can help you save on dental treatments you need even if you don’t have dental insurance.

 The My Smile Dental Plan™ is a discount dental plan that offers generous discounts on dental treatments.
 Some procedures like exams and X-rays are also offered for free.
 Members pay only one fee for the entire year, and there is no monthly premium.